HAB Fears Calmed in Colorado

 - Average and maximum microcystin concentrations decreased, indicating the applications were successful in mitigating HAB exceedances.

-- Public access to reservoir was restored.
+- Public access to the reservoir was restored.

 Planning for Remediation and Prevention